Mylittleswift/awesome-ios/README.md

 * [ReCaptcha](https://github.com/fjcaetano/ReCaptcha) - [In]visible ReCaptcha for iOS.
 * [LinkedInSignIn](https://github.com/serhii-londar/LinkedInSignIn) - Simple view controller to login and retrieve access token from LinkedIn.

-## Blockchain

-*Tool for smart contract interactions.
-Bitcoin protocol implementations and Frameworks for interacting with cryptocurrencies.*

-* [Web3.swift](https://github.com/Boilertalk/Web3.swift) - Web3 library for interacting with the Ethereum blockchain.
-* [web3swift](https://github.com/BANKEX/web3swift) - Elegant Web3js functionality in Swift.
-Native ABI parsing and smart contract interactions.
-* [EthereumKit](https://github.com/D-Technologies/EthereumKit) - EthereumKit is a free, open-source Swift framework for easily interacting with the Ethereum.
-* [BitcoinKit](https://github.com/yenom/BitcoinKit) - Bitcoin protocol toolkit for Swift, BitcoinKit implements Bitcoin protocol in Swift.
-It is an implementation of the Bitcoin SPV protocol written (almost) entirely in swift.
-* [EtherWalletKit](https://github.com/SteadyAction/EtherWalletKit) - Ethereum Wallet Toolkit for iOS - You can implement Ethereum wallet without a server and blockchain knowledge.
-* [CoinpaprikaAPI](https://github.com/coinpaprika/coinpaprika-api-swift-client) - Coinpaprika API client with free & frequently updated market data from the world of crypto: coin prices, volumes, market caps, ATHs, return rates and more.

 ## Bridging